bsolomon1124/misc/azure/azure_notes.md

 > Use Azure Firewall to restrict network traffic _across subscriptions_.
 Use an NSG to allow inbound traffic to a single VM from specific IPs.
 (You associate an NSG with a subnet, which is part of a VNet, and in turn VMs are attached to a VNet.)

-**Azure ExpressRoute**: provides a dedicated, private connection between your private network and Azure.
+**Azure ExpressRoute**: a dedicated, private connection between your private network and Azure.

+- Bypasses the public Internet -> more reliability, speed, lower latency
+- Create private connections between Azure datacenters and infrastructure on your premises
-- Lets you extend your on-premises networks into the Microsoft cloud over a private connection facilitated by a connectivity provider
+- The private connection is facilitated by a connectivity provider

 **Microsoft Azure Information Protection** (AIP): classifies and optionally protects documents and emails by applying labels.